subtillioN/KickSMAS/README.md

 ###STATE:
-Selectors: 	class-based (ideally), pre- or mid-fixed with '.is-', e.g. '.is-selected' or '.m-box.is-hidden'
+**Selectors**: 	class-based (ideally), pre- or mid-fixed with '.is-', e.g. '.is-selected' or '.m-box.is-hidden'
 				Also things like pseudo-classes.

 STATE selectors are generally found within or near to their respective styles, such as the following.
 Note the continuation of the SMAS organization at the sub-MODULE level: